Meczka/bip322-signer/README.md

 This tool is aiming to simplify message signing process on bitcoin.
 Simply pass private key in WIF format and message:
 ```
+simple_signature_with_wif_segwit(message: &str, wif: &str) -> &str
-simple_signature_with_wif(message: &str, wif: &str) -> &str
+simple_signature_with_wif_taproot(message: &str, wif: &str) -> &str
 ```

-Currently only Nested Segwit addresses are supported.
+Currently only Nested Segwit and Taproot addresses are supported.
 Support for other address types will be added if there will be need for them.

 ## Installation